 Anyone with a Facebook business page has probably noticed the steady decline in organic reach over the past couple of years.
 Currently, posts from Facebook business pages are often only seen by 1-2% of their followers unless they are boosted.

-There’s no point in putting all your hard work into killer Facebook posts if no one will even see them.
+There’s no point in putting all your hard work into creating killer and time consuming Facebook posts like infographics, templates and etc. if no one will even see them.
+Also, utilizing Facebook groups is no longer that effective.

-As Facebook becomes increasingly more of a “pay to play” platform, it is becoming more and more necessary to invest your money wisely if you want your business to succeed.
+As Facebook algorithm becomes increasingly more of a “pay to play” platform, it is becoming more and more necessary to create ads and invest your money wisely if you want your business to succeed.

-An advertising budget is a necessity to succeed with social media marketing on Facebook.
-But you could be wasting a lot of money if you’re not careful about how you use your Facebook budget.
+An advertising budget is a necessity to succeed with social media marketing on Facebook and reach the right Facebook users.
+But you could be wasting a lot of money with this marketing tool if you’re not careful about how you use your Facebook budget.

 For example, there is no sense in spending $10 to boost every post you make to an audience of 100 followers.
 It is wise to grow your followers through the use of page like ads and posts boosted to external audiences before you begin putting money behind posts boosted towards your followers.